Ashville, Ohio: Ashville Depot

 The Ashville Depot is a former, and the only remaining, train station for the Scioto Valley Railway.
 Built in 1876 and closed in 1976, this weatherboard building was added to the National Register of Historic Places in 1980.
 It is located at the intersection of Madison and Cromley Streets.
 The building acts as a meeting place and railroad museum.
 It is currently owned and operated by the Ashville Community Men's Club.

 Ohio's Small Town Museum

 In 1978, the Ashville Area Heritage Society opened what became Ohio's Small Town Museum in a former silent film theater, known by locals as the Rocky Dreamland Theatre.
-The project was spearheaded by longtime village leader Charlie Morrison.
+The project was spearheaded by longtime village leader Charlie Morrison and researcher Bob Hines.
 The museum is home to local memorabilia including a 17-star United States flag, a buoy from the sunken battleship, USS Maine, and the still-working traffic light that was invented by resident Teddy Boor in 1932.
 The museum claims that the traffic light is the world's oldest traffic light, a claim that the village itself supports.
 This claim was again supported by Guinness World Records by naming it the Oldest Functioning Traffic Light.